 It goes without saying that like any father, William wanted the best for his girls and supported them in their pursuit of happiness.
 As we have seen earlier, William was an athletic and competitive person himself.
 He encouraged his daughters to be the same though a few of the girls had more of their mother’s temperament and preferred an early marriage to rambling around the world.
-Sophie the youngest, went over to Europe with Agnes but wanted to come immediately back apparently homesick.

 All the McDowell children were educated by the good Reverend John Holmes at the Presbyterian Manse in Tipperary Town.
 Some of the children came in the new horseless carriage, but many came in horse and cart.
 The McDowells rode in a donkey cart the long 5 miles in the warmer seasons and boarded during the winter.
 Agnes became good friends with Emma Holmes, the Reverend’s daughter whom she later travelled to Europe with.